cockroachdb/docs/src/current/cockroachcloud/cockroachdb-dedicated-on-azure.md

 ### Can we export logs and metrics from a cluster on Azure to Azure Monitor or a third-party observability service?

-During [limited access](https://www.cockroachlabs.com/docs/{{ site.current_cloud_version }}/cockroachdb-feature-availability), exporting metrics to Datadog is supported.
+Exporting metrics to Datadog is supported.
 Refer to [Export Metrics From a CockroachDB {{ site.data.products.dedicated }} Cluster]({% link cockroachcloud/export-metrics.md %}).
-It’s not possible to export cluster logs or metrics to Azure Monitor or to another third-party observability service during the limited access period.
+It’s not yet possible to export cluster logs or metrics to Azure Monitor or to another third-party observability service.
 To express interest in this feature, contact your Cockroach Labs account team.

 ### Are CockroachDB user-defined functions available for clusters on Azure?